 Spend the morning sailing through Halong Bay.
 After an early lunch (or brunch meal) disembark your cruise and return to Hanoi.
-The remainder of the evening is at your leisure.
+This evening, attend The Quintessence of Tonkin show, an artistic open-air performance celebrating the rich history of northern Vietnam.

-DAYS 11-12: HANOI TO AUSTRALIA
+Days 11-12: Depart Hanoi

 Any time before your flight is free is at your leisure today.
-You will be transferred one hour from the hotel to the airport, according to the departure time of your international flight.
+You will be transferred 1 hour from the hotel to the airport, according to the departure time of your international flight.